markpmlim/FisheyeToEquiRectangular/README.md

 Refer to the source code of the fragment shader *FishEyeFragmentShader1.glsl*.

 The texture coordinates of the current fragment being processed is converted to a pair of Cartesian coordinates by multiplying its value with the pixel width of the input (fisheye) image.
-The resulting value is passed to the function *fish2sphere*  which is a GLSL port of Paul Bourke's *fish2sphere* function.
+The resulting value is passed to the function *fish2sphere*  which is a GLSL port of Paul Bourke's function of the same name.

-The first step taken by the function is to map the pair of pixel coordinates to a rectangle with a range of [-π, +π] for its horizontal axis and  [-π/2, +π/2] for its vertical axis.
-Then, convert the longitudinal and latitudinal values to a 3D point on a unit sphere.
+The first step taken by this function is to map the pair of pixel coordinates received as a parameter to a point on a rectangle with a range of [-π, +π] for its horizontal axis and  [-π/2, +π/2] for its vertical axis.
+Then, it converts the longitudinal and latitudinal values of that point to a 3D point on a unit sphere.

 The spherical coordinates are used to calculate the following fisheye angles: